CONTENTS:

 MALE

-cremaster muscle (dog; usually absent in cats, they have a levator scroti m.)
+cremaster muscle (dog; usually absent in cats, which have a levator scroti m.)

 vaginal process